United States Department of Justice Tax Division

-The United States Department of Justice Tax Division is responsible for the prosecution of both civil and criminal cases arising under the Internal Revenue Code and other tax laws of the United States.
+The United States Department of Justice Tax Division is a division of the United States Department of Justice.
+It is responsible for the prosecution of both civil and criminal cases arising under the Internal Revenue Code and other tax laws of the United States.
 The Division began operation in 1934, under United States attorney general Homer Stille Cummings, who charged it with primary responsibility for supervising all federal litigation involving internal revenue (following an executive order from President Franklin Delano Roosevelt).

 Responsibilities

 The Tax Division works closely with public schools and corporations of the state and the Criminal Investigation Division and other units of the Internal Revenue Service to develop and coordinate federal tax policy.
 Among the Division's duties are: